Marine Madness is looking for new guest writers to give people a chance to share their passion for our oceans and marine life!

-There are a few basic guidelines based on what I am looking for but as I have already said all entries will be considered if you want to do your own thing.
+There are a few basic guidelines based on what we are looking for, but as previously mentioned all entries will be considered if you want to do your own thing.

 What do you get out of it?

 It is important to realise Marine Madness is not a business and does not make money.
-I do not run it for any other reason than that I enjoy it and care about it.
-No submissions will be paid for!
+No submissions will be compensate!
 But just because it’s done for free doesn’t mean you won’t get anything out of it.
-All posts written by guest contributors or artwork showcased will be fully accredited to the author/artist.
-Guest posts will include a short bio of who you are and what you do plus a chance to attach links to social media or personal websites.
-I have contributed to several other websites and magazines for free and been rewarded in a similar way.
-I can assure you that doing so is not only enjoyable but has definitely increased the amount of people that are aware of what I do and now read my own work.
+All posts written by guest writers will be fully credited and include a short bio to tell readers about you and allow you to include links to social media or other personal projects.
+All guest submissions will also be shared via our Twitter, Facebook and Instagram pages and be enjoyed by our expanding online community of followers.

 If you have an article to pitch, something to submit or just want to ask some questions then email our editor Harry at email@example.com or message us on any of our social media pages.
 Alternatively if you would like to submit some artwork to be featured on the website and across social media then check out our new artwork initiative here.